cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "threePlaneIntersection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function threePlaneIntersection(firstPlane: Plane, secondPlane: Plane, thirdPlane: Plane): Point3;

-// Warning: (ae-missing-release-tag) "toLowHighRange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function toLowHighRange(windowWidth: number, windowCenter: number): {
     lower: number;
     upper: number;
 };

-// Warning: (ae-missing-release-tag) "toWindowLevel" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function toWindowLevel(low: number, high: number): {
     windowWidth: number;
     windowCenter: number;
 };

-// Warning: (ae-missing-release-tag) "TransformMatrix2D" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type TransformMatrix2D = [number, number, number, number, number, number];

-// Warning: (ae-missing-release-tag) "triggerEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function triggerEvent(el: EventTarget, type: string, detail?: unknown): boolean;